pytest-dev/pytest-order/dev/_sources/index.rst.txt

 the same order as before.
 Note that using module scope as in the example above doesn't make sense here due to the dependencies between modules.

+This will also work with dependency markers if using the :ref:`order-dependencies` option (within the constraints where sorting of dependency makers works).

 .. note::
   This option will not work together well with the sparse ordering option.